shinywhitebox/planner-docs/src/manual/concepts/plans.md

 Plans are added through the *Menu|Plans* page.

 To add a new plan: Click the + button on the top right.
 You'll enter the new plan editor immediately.
-Plans are given a default duration of three months and repeat weekly.
+Plans start with a default duration of three months and repeat weekly.
+If you want to change the day on which the plan repeats; change it's *start date*.

 A plan has its own local copy of the roles and ordering.
-When a plan is created it uses the ordering defined in the global role data.
+When a plan is created it makes a copy of the ordering defined by the {%link "global roles" "concepts/roles" %}.

 ##### Tips